simetenn/medaka/README.md

-# NEURON model for endocrine pituitary cells in Medaka
+# NEURON model for endocrine pituitary cells in medaka

 An implementation of the NEURON models created for the article:
 "BK channels have opposite effects on sodium versus calcium mediated action potentials in endocrine pituitary cells.", and all analysis of the models.

 ## Docker environment